adrybakov/rad-tools/docs/source/user-guide/library/magnon-dispersion.rst

     2\boldsymbol{B}^{\dagger}(\boldsymbol{k}) & 2\overline{\boldsymbol{A}(-\boldsymbol{k})} - 2\boldsymbol{C} \\
     \end{pmatrix}

-Diagonalization of this matrix impose two condition on it: Hermicity and positive definiteness.
-If both conditions are satisfied, then the :py:class:`.MagnonDispersion` will return set of positive eigenfrequencies.
-In three cases, when positive definiteness is not satisfied, we define special strategies for the :py:class:`.MagnonDispersion`:
+Diagonalization of this matrix imposes two conditions on it: Hermicity and positive definiteness.
+If both conditions are satisfied, then the :py:class:`.MagnonDispersion` will return a set of positive eigenfrequencies.
+If positive definiteness is not satisfied, we define special strategies for the three cases:

-* It is positive semidefinite, but not positive definite.
+* It is positive semi-definite, but not positive definite.
-    In that case following [1]_ we add small positive number (:math:`10^{-8}`) to the diagonal of the matrix :math:`\boldsymbol{h}(\boldsymbol{k})` and then diagonalize it.
+    Following [1]_ we add small positive number (:math:`10^{-8}`) to the diagonal of the matrix :math:`\boldsymbol{h}(\boldsymbol{k})` and then diagonalize it.

 * If it is negative definite.
     We multiply the matrix by :math:`-1`, diagonalize it and multiply the result by :math:`-1`.
-In that way the result will be a set of negative eigenfrequencies, which are not correct magnon energies, but can give you an idea of the magnetic structure stability.
+In that way the set of negative eigenfrequencies is returned, which are not correct magnon energies, but it can give you an idea of the magnetic structure stability (try to apply spin spiral with the :ref:`Q vector <rad-plot-tb2j-magnons_spiral-vector>`, which correspond to the minimum of energy).

-* If it is negative semidefinite, but not negative definite.
+* If it is negative semi-definite, but not negative definite.
-    In that case we add small negative number (:math:`-10^{-8}`) to the diagonal of the matrix :math:`\boldsymbol{h}(\boldsymbol{k})` and then follow previous case.
+    We add small negative number (:math:`-10^{-8}`) to the diagonal of the matrix :math:`\boldsymbol{h}(\boldsymbol{k})` and follow previous case.

 In all other cases the :py:class:`.MagnonDispersion` will return ``0`` or ``None``.